Flowers & Plants air freight from Kazakhstan to China

 - Additional export licenses from the Netherlands apply for dual-use and mining-related goods

 Aircargo.nl has experience with Central Asian routes and works with reliable agents in Almaty.
-We handle the complete documentation chain — including assistance with EAC certification — for smooth processing.
+We handle the full documentation chain — including guidance on EAC certification — to ensure smooth processing.

 Importing from China